phnmnl/container-ecomet/README.md

 This container bundles frequently used tools in Ecological Metabolomics.

+This container also contains R scripts that are needed to run the Galaxy workflow for the Metabolights 520 study.
+The study is currently private and will be published once the paper has been submitted.

 ## Description

 This container bundles frequently used tools in Ecological Metabolomics.
 The following R libraries are included in this container: